Qiratsumra/q4_learning/Day_01/README.md

 Generative AI works by using machine learning models (a program, created by use of algorithms that can learn from data).
 These models used the LLMs (Large Language Models)
 ![How does it works](image.png)

+## Real World applications of generative ai:
+Generative AI has widely impact in common industries like
+- Health Care Industry
+  - Generative AI is revolutionizing the Health care by supports the virtual health assitants.
+However, ethical concrns like data privacy and data authentication of health care data must be carefully managed